 - Parent-teen book group.
 If you and your teen share a love of reading, read together!
 Extend the invitation to other parents and teens, if you wish, but give your teen the ability to invite group members and select some of the books.
 Be sure to set ground rules, such as respecting everyone's opinion during discussions, and establish timelines for reading progress.

-- Cooking together.
+- Cook a meal together.
 Plan and prepare a meal together.
 Stick to a theme, make some of your favorite foods or decide to try new foods.
 Invite other friends and family members to dinner if you like, or make it a special time just for the two of you.